prestontasoff/ESPM_112L_24/Week_3.md

 As you can see, different assemblers win out over others when looking at particular metrics, but none is consistently better than all the others based on all metrics across different sample types.
 It's up to you to decide which one is best for your particular situation, based on the particular traits of each assembler (which are well described in the Vollmers et al. paper above).

+Our lab uses a mixture of `MEGAHIT` and `idba_ud`, so I'll give you the option of running either of those today; both are installed on the class server.

 ---

 # Review: Quality and Trimming